 UPMC is working with federal and state officials on when, how, and to whom vaccines will be distributed.

-UPMC had practice earlier this fall with widespread, rapid vaccine distribution.
+UPMC had practice in the fall of 2020 with widespread, rapid vaccine distribution.
 Through “Operation One Shot,” it successfully delivered the influenza vaccine to over 70% of UPMC staff at participating hospitals in a matter of days.